- Learn Linux

 - News & Reviews

 We all know of electricity as the energy that makes our lights shine, powers the TV and for which the energy companies like to charge us lots of money for using, but to understand electronics we need to look at what electricity is.
-Essentially electricity is caused by subatomic particles called electrons which move around the electronic circuit interacting with the various components.
-The electrons always flow in a full circuit needing to get back to where they started (ie the battery), althoug as we will see to different terminals of that battery.
-This also sounds kind of complicated, but from the point of view of designing electronic circuits (rather than designing the components themselves) you don't need to go any deeper, but I will be referring to electrons again in future.
-With that out of the way we can now look at how we control these electrons.
+Essentially electricity is a flow of charge.
+Negatively charged electrons normally orbit an atom, those in the outer shell are known as valence electrons.
+With and appropraite force applied some of these can break free creating electrical charge.
+These electrons flrow around the circuit.
+The electrons always flow in a full circuit needing to get back to where they started (eg the battery or other electricity source).

 Electrons (ie. electricity) can move through some materials much more easily than others.
-The wires connecting the mains electricity to a mains appliance is normally made of copper as this allows the electrons to pass very easily, but to save you getting electrocuted every time you touch the power lead the copper wire is covered in a plastic coating which does not allow the electrons to pass through.
+The wires connecting the mains electricity to a mains appliance is normally made of copper as this allows the electrons to pass very easily, but to save you getting electrocuted every time you touch the power lead the copper wire is covered in a plastic coating which resists the flow of electrons.

 Materials that allow the electrons to move easily are called conductors, whereas those that prevent electrons from flowing are called insulators.
 It is these properties that allow us to control where electricity is allowed to pass and to be able to turn devices on and off.
 The insulating properties of a material will differ depending upon the material and the thickness, so an appropriate insulator should always be used when dealing with electricity especially with mains electricity (see electrical safety section).